mechanical-dance/baka/README.md

 # BAKA
 ### booking and kindle archiver

 #### ❗ This repo is currently being refactored to be a modular program and have a file structure that makes sense.
-As proud as I was to have something that I worked a few months ago, it's pretty painful to look at now.
-Check out the branches to see the latest progress and feel free to fork/contribute site recipes to the manga_list.py file.
-The old individual download files are (unsurprisingly) in the old files folder
+As proud as I was to have something that even worked a few months ago, it's pretty painful to look at now.
+Check out the branches to see the latest progress and feel free to fork/contribute/add site recipes to the manga_list.py file.
+The old individual download files are (unsurprisingly) in the old files folder.

 BAKA is a simple command line tool that allows users to download manga from the internet and